Who can appoint an attorney?

 Who cannot be an attorney?

-The people who cannot be an attorney for financial matters are:
+The people who cannot be attorneys are people who are:

 What the principal should consider